Car Leasing For Young Drivers: The Complete Guide

 5. Choose an approved provider

-All our providers on Moneyshake are both FCA regulated and BVRLA approved meaning you’re dealing with a reliable provider.
+All of our leasing providers are both FCA-regulated and BVRLA approved meaning you’re dealing with a reliable provider.
 However, this isn’t the case with all providers and it’s definitely something you would want to check before agreeing to a contract.

-If a provider is FCA regulated they should advertise a regulatory statement and accompanying six-digit reference number which you can use to check their status on the Financial Services Register.
-This is often found at the bottom of the homepage of their website.
+If a provider is FCA-regulated they should advertise a regulatory statement and accompanying six-digit reference number which you can use to check their status on the Financial Services Register.
+This number is often found at the bottom of the homepage of their website.